 Considerate - the best available candidate will be appointed.
-Accountable - those involved take responsibility for their campaigns.
+Accountable those involved take responsibility for their campaigns.
 Robust the selection processes must be objective, impartial and applied consistently.
 Fair opportunities are advertised openly and there is no bias in the assessment of candidates.

-Recruiting and retaining a diverse range of people to work in the OGA, and ensuring that there is an inclusive environment for them to deliver, is something the company is serious about and demonstrates the OGA's values in action.
-As part of this commitment the OGA sought and was awarded external accreditation as a Disability Confident employer.
+Recruiting and retaining a diverse range of people to work in the OGA and ensuring that there is an inclusive environment for them to deliver, is something the company is serious about and demonstrates the OGA's values in action.
+As part of this commitment the OGA sought and was awarded external accreditation as a Disability Confident employer and signed up to the AXIS network pledge.